 Christ Church, Chester, is in Somerset Street, Chester, Cheshire, England.
 It is designated by English Heritage as a Grade II listed building, and is an active Anglican church in the archdeaconry of Chester and the deanery of Chester.
 In November 2011 it left the united benefice with St Michael, Plas Newton, and became its own parish once more.

 The church was built to replace an earlier church dated 1838 on the site which had been designed by Thomas Jones.
 It was rebuilt in separate stages by John Douglas.
 The chancel dates from 1893, the southeast chapel from 1897, the nave was completed in 1900, and the northwest baptistry was added in 1904.
 A southwest steeple was planned but was never built.
 The porch was built in 1936, in place of the planned steeple.

 The chancel and the southeast chapel are built of sandstone ashlar and the rest of the church is in red brick with stone dressings.
-The roofs are of grey-green slates.
+The roofing is made from grey-green slates.
 The style is Gothic Revival.
-The plan of the church consists of a five-bay nave with aclerestory, north and south aisles, a chancel, a baptistry, a southeast chapel, vestries, and a south porch.
-Over the porch is a cantilevered timber-framed hip-roofed bellcote.
+The plan of the church consists of a five-bay nave with a clerestory, north and south aisles, a chancel, a baptistery, a southeast chapel, vestries, and a south porch.
+Over the porch is a cantilevered timber-framed hip-roofed bell cote.
 The gables have crosses as finials and the nave roof has five blocked lucarnes on each slope.

 (Information largely taken from wikipedia http://en.wikipedia.org/wiki/Christ_Church,_Chester )